Cox cable starts cheap, with plans as low as $30 per month for internet-only in some areas.

 Cox offers unlimited data for an extra $50 per month, but we recommend monitoring your usage for the first month and only shelling out for extra data if you are getting close to 1.25 TB.

-Buy your own router for WiFi
+Buy your own modem and WiFi router

 Most Cox plans will charge you $10.99 for WiFi, meaning that you have to pay that leasing fee every month for the privilege of using the router provided when you sign up.